ftsrg-bta/lab-ethereum/guide.md

 ### Remix
 We cover the basics of [Remix](http://remix.ethereum.org), for more information, please refer to the [documentation of Remix](https://remix-ide.readthedocs.io/en/latest/).
+_Hint:_ you can choose from different themes using the settings at the bottom left.

 **Writing a contract.**
+Remix has different modules, which can be accessed from the icons on the left.
+Let's start with the [file explorers](https://remix-ide.readthedocs.io/en/latest/file_explorer.html).
 You can create or import files in Remix with the icons on the top left (file explorers).
 As an example, create a new file named `SimpleBank.sol` and copy the code from the SimpleBank example above.
-Remix supports syntax highlighting and auto completion as well.
+The Remix [editor](https://remix-ide.readthedocs.io/en/latest/solidity_editor.html) supports syntax highlighting and auto completion as well.
+Don't mind the `artifacts` folder, it appears automatically during compilation.

 ![A smart contract in the editor of Remix](img/remix-editor.png)

 **Compiling a contract.**
-In order to compile a contract, the compiler plug-in has to be activated by clicking on the plug-in icon on the left sidebar and finding the _Solidity compiler_ plugin.
+In order to compile a contract, the [compiler plug-in](https://remix-ide.readthedocs.io/en/latest/compile.html) has to be activated (if it is not active yet) by clicking on the plug-in icon on the left sidebar and finding the _Solidity compiler_ plugin.
-A new icon for the compiler should appear in the left sidebar which activates the compiler tab.
+A new icon for the compiler should appear in the left sidebar, which activates the compiler tab.
-You can select a compiler version and click _Compile_ or you can also turn on the _Auto compile_ option.
+Make sure to select an appropriate compiler version and click the _Compile_ button.
+You can also turn on the _Auto compile_ option.
-On a successful compilation, the contract name will appear below the compiler configuration.
+On a successful compilation, the contract name will appear below the button.
+Warnings or errors also appear below.

 ![Compiling in Remix](img/remix-compiler.png)

 **Testing a contract.**
-For a simple local test, activate the _Deploy & run transactions_ plug-in.
+For a simple local test, activate the  [Deploy & run transactions plug-in](https://remix-ide.readthedocs.io/en/latest/run.html).
 The default _environment_ is JavaScript VM, which runs an Ethereum Virtual Machine (EVM) locally (i.e., it does not connect to the real network).
 This makes testing quick and free.
 Remix also supports connecting to a real network by selecting the Web3 option as an environment (which requires a wallet first).